freshollie/DisplayDriver/readme.md

 Intervals - Idea taken from Panda3D, runs a new function every frame with delays if needed designed for things like particle effects.

-Input - Written mostly by Jamie, Input uses the win32api to collect keyboard inputs.
-These keyboard inputs are binded to specific functions.
+Input - Written mostly by Jamie Read, Input uses the win32api to collect keyboard inputs.
+These keyboard inputs are bound to specific functions.
 Input needs to be run in it's own thread if used.
 This does not affect functionallity.